rebeccahockley/rebeccahockley/README.md

 Hey!

 - 👋 I’m Rebecca!
 Living in Randers, DK, I am working towards becoming a Full Stack Web Developer
-- 👀 Check out my HYFTest and HYF Repository
+- 👀 Check out HYF Repository and Meal Sharing Application!
-- 🌱 I’m currently learning Javascript, React and Nodejs
+- 🌱 I’m currently building React Apps in order to solidify my skills
-- 💞️ I’m looking to build more small projects throughout 2022
+- 💞️ I’m looking to build and collaborate on more projects throughout 2022
 - 📫 Reach me on LinkedIn

 <!---